Section 179 and Bonus Depreciation – Saving with Business Tax Deductions

 What is Bonus Depreciation?

 Effective 1/1/23, any property placed into service is no longer eligible for 100% bonus depreciation.
-For 2023, the bonus depreciation deduction has been reduced to 80%.
+For 2023, the bonus depreciation deduction was reduced to 80% and for 2024 the deduction was reduced to 60%.
 Each year following will have 20% reductions in the deduction, until 2027 when bonus depreciation will be eliminated (unless legislation is passed to extend).

 One thing to note, the company must be profitable in order to take the Section 179 deduction, it cannot be applied to create a net loss for the business.
 However, there is currently no business income limitation for bonus depreciation, so a business could take a net loss by taking advantage of bonus depreciation.